-In planning for the devolution of a client's retirement plan assets, it is recommended that a practitioner familiarize himself or herself with the specific tax planning requirements associated with retirement accounts under the Internal Revenue Code of 1986, specifically Code section 401(a)(9) and its associated Treasury Regulations.
-For a further discussion of these requirements, please see Natalie Choate, Life and Death Planning for Retirement Benefits, 8th Ed.
-(Ataxplan Publications 2019).
+In planning for the devolution of a client's retirement plan assets, it is recommended that a practitioner familiarize himself or herselfbecome familiar with the specific tax planning requirements associated with retirement accounts under the Internal Revenue Code of 1986, specifically Code sectionI.R.C. § 401(a)(9) and its associated Treasury Regulations.
+For a further discussion of these requirements, please see Natalie Choate, Life and Death Planning for Retirement Benefits, 8th Ed., supra (Ataxplan Publications 2019).

-1) This form designates the surviving spouse as primary beneficiary, mainly for purposes of preserving certain rights granted to a surviving spouse with respect to retirement benefits for which such spouse is the designated beneficiary.
-See generally Choate for a discussion of these benefits, including but not limited to the right of the spouse to rollover the account to an individual retirement account for which the surviving spouse is treated as the "owner" instead of the "beneficiary" under Section 408 of the Internal Revenue Code of 1986.

-2) In designating a Designated Retirement Benefit Trust for a client's descendant as the beneficiary of retirement benefits, the form of the Designated Retirement Benefit Trust provides for mandatory distributions, at least annually, of the "minimum required distribution" as determined under Section 401(a)(9) of the Internal Revenue Code of 1986, plus any retirement benefits withdrawn by the trustee of such trust above and beyond the minimum required distribution for a particular tax year.
+- 1) This form designates the surviving spouse as primary beneficiary, mainly for purposes of preserving certain rights granted to a surviving spouse with respect to retirement benefits for which such spouse is the designated beneficiary.
+See generally Choate, 8th Ed., supra, for a discussion of these benefits, including but not limited to the right of the spouse to rollover the account to an individual retirement account for which the surviving spouse is treated as the "owner" instead of the "beneficiary" under Section I.R.C. § 408 of the Internal Revenue Code of 1986. - 2) In designating a Deferrable Designated Retirement Benefit Trust for a client's descendants as the beneficiary of retirement benefits, the form of the Designated Deferrable Retirement Benefit Trust provides for mandatory distributions, at least annually, of the "minimum-required minimum distribution" as determined under Section I.R.C. § 401(a)(9) of the Internal Revenue Code of 1986, plus any retirement benefits withdrawn by the trustee of such trust above and beyond the minimum required distribution for a particular tax year.
 This distribution scheme is commonly referred to as a "conduit" trust.
-Special attention should be given to the practical effects of providing a guaranteed stream of distributions to a descendant of a client.
-Depending on the client's age, health status, and other factors requiring additional asset protection and management (such as addiction or debt problems), a conduit trust may not be appropriate for such descendant.
-In such a case, the practitioner should review alternatives to balance the need for asset protection and/or preservation of the income and principal of the trust with the tax objectives inherent in this type of planning.

-3) The practitioner should also refer to the notes on use for Form 1230, "Life Insurance Beneficiary Designation Sample Language," for a discussion of the practical effects and choices associated with naming a trust for a minor child as a beneficiary versus naming the child as beneficiary, and the option to use a per capita distribution scheme as opposed to a per stirpital division.
+Special attention should be given to the practical effects of providing a guaranteed stream of distributions to thea descendants of a client.
+Depending on the client's age, health status, and other factors requiring additional asset protection and management (such as addiction or debt problems), a conduit trust may not be appropriate for such descendants.
+In such a case, the practitioner should is advised to review alternatives to balance the need for asset protection and/or preservation of the income and principal of the trust with the tax objectives inherent in this type of planning. - 3) The practitioner should also is also advised to refer to the notes on use for Form 1230, "Life Insurance Beneficiary Designation Sample Language," for a discussion of the practical effects and choices associated with naming a trust for a minor child as a beneficiary versus naming the child as beneficiary, and the option to use a per capita distribution scheme as opposed to a per stirpital by representation division.